billyyyyy3320/Billy/blog/_en/2019-7-21-json-server-with-multiple-files.md

 ### Import files automatically

-It's annoyed that I have to import the file whenever I create one.
+It's not very handy that you have to import the file whenever you create one.

-Leverage [glob](https://github.com/isaacs/node-glob) to get file names：
+Let's leverage [glob](https://github.com/isaacs/node-glob) to get file names so that we can load files dynamically:

 ```JavaScript
 // db.js